How to Write a Lovable Homepage ~ an e-workbook

 If you’re struggling to attract clients, it’s going to be okay.

 My homepage expertise came through a mix of Intuition and Science, Gut and Research, and more than a decade writing for the web.
-There are lots of website writing books but few of them focus on the unique needs of entrepreneurs like us.
+There are lots of website writing books but few of them focus on the unique needs of self-employed people like us.
 People doing truly meaningful work.
 So if you’ve tried, but haven’t been successful yet, don’t lose heart.

 How to Write a Lovable Homepage is for entrepreneurs, small business owners and self-employed service-providers who:

 - are doing what they love but aren’t quite making a living yet (you’re not alone!)